Chris-Graffagnino/sample-s3-csv/README.md

 Allows you to indicate the number of lines you hope to recieve.
 It will grab 1000 lines by default.

+#### Installing

+You can install via pip:

+pip install sample-s3

 #### Example

-  python sample.py --bucket foo --key path/to/bar.csv > sample_file.csv
+  ss3 --bucket foo --key path/to/bar.csv > sample_file.csv